-The consolidated financial statements include the financial statements of ACM and its subsidiaries, ACM Shanghai, ACM Wuxi and CleanChip.
+The consolidated financial statements and unaudited interim condensed consolidated financial statements include the financial statements of ACM and its subsidiaries, ACM Shanghai and ACM Wuxi.
 Subsidiaries are those entities in which ACM, directly and indirectly, controls more than one half of the voting power.
 All significant intercompany transactions and balances have been eliminated upon consolidation.